folkertdev/reversible-debugger/report.md

 We're still looking into how best to visualize the execution and possible execution paths whilst the debugger is running.
 It is impossible to do this a-priori because there is no strict ordering of the instructions.

+## experience

+finding abstractions that work well is really hard.

+Haskell is a language where, when the abstraction is good, your life is great.
+The haskell ecosystem has many great abstractions.
+But for this project I've often had to come up with my own, with varying success.